top of page

 Data Analysis Techniques

-To synthesize research findings, Produt manager applied two structured analysis methods:
+To synthesize research findings, I applied two structured analysis methods:

-• Assigned different tags to highlight common user pain points and patterns.
+• Assigned different colors to highlight common user pain points and patterns.

-• This helped in grouping related insights for better decision-making.
+• Helped in grouping related insights for better decision-making.

 • Categorized qualitative feedback based on sentiment (positive, neutral, negative).